Curious Expedition

 Curious Expedition is a 2016 roguelike-adventure video game developed by Maschinen-Mensch for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
 The player takes control of a party who attempts to navigate through several lost locations on Earth, each one created through procedural generation.
 Reviewers have praised the game as charming and challenging, but others have criticized it as repetitive.
+The game has a rating of 74 % on Metacritic based on 11 critic reviews.
+It was nominated for the German Computer Games Prize in 2015 as Best Youth Game.

 Gameplay

 Curious Expedition is a turn-based exploration game where the player controls several historical characters seeking fame and fortune.
 To win the game, the player must complete six expeditions through procedurally generated maps, each of which can be explored in a few minutes.
 The main resource that the player must manage is sanity, and when it runs out, party members become dysfunctional, aggressive, or simply leave.
 The player can preserve their sanity by using items suited to traversing difficult terrain.
 During each expedition, the player will experience short text-based story events, including treasure, abandoned sites, and native villages.
 The player may experience aggressive wild beasts, or loss of reputation from the natives, provoking combat.
 Combat is fought using dice rolls, which are enhanced based on your party's items and abilities.